School policy on taking photographs

 Occasionally, members of the press may take photographs or film footage at your school.
 For example, a school was visited by local politicians or celebrities and the local press took photographs of the mayor surrounded by pupils.
-Although the press are exempt from the Data Protection Act, some parents may object to their children appearing in the media.
+Although the press is exempt from the Data Protection Act, some parents may object to their children appearing in the media.
 Therefore, INTO have included this option on the consent form for schools.
 If you have invited the press to the school premises, you are responsible for making sure parents and staff know why images are being taken, where and how they will be published, and for obtaining any required consent.

 Remember that when a press image has been captured the data controller for that image is the media organisation concerned and not the school.
-Therefore parents will need to make any objections to that organisation and not to the school.
+Therefore, parents will need to make any objections to that organisation and not to the school.